Beginning of Semester Checklist

 - Update points possible in assessment tool and individual questions if needed

-- Be ready to provide a separate version of the exam for DSP&S students who require extended time
+- Be ready to provide a separate version of the exam for ASC students who require extended time

 - Update calculation and formulas if assignments, assessment or others added or removed.